Learn

 A hedge fund is a pooled investment vehicle that uses a wide range of strategies to generate returns for its investors.
 Unlike mutual funds, which are heavily regulated and available to anyone, hedge funds are lightly regulated private partnerships that are restricted to wealthy, "accredited" investors.

 The name "hedge fund" comes from the original concept: hedging market risk.
 Alfred Winslow Jones launched what's considered the first hedge fund in 1949.
-His strategy was simple but revolutionary; he bought stocks he liked (going long) while simultaneously shorting stocks he expected to decline.
+His strategy was simple but new at the time; he bought stocks he liked (going long) while simultaneously shorting stocks he expected to decline.
 By being both long and short, he hedged his exposure to overall market movements and profited from his stock-picking skill alone.

 Today, the term "hedge fund" has become a catch-all for any private investment fund that uses strategies beyond simply buying and holding stocks.
 Some hedge funds still hedge.
 Many don't.
 The unifying feature isn't the strategy; it's the structure: private, lightly regulated, high-fee, and restricted to qualified investors.